zzerexx/scripts/aimblox gui.md

 Gun Rotation - Changes your weapon's rotation
 Custom Mods - Apply any weapon mod with any value

+### Stages
+Aimbot Targets - Moves your mouse to the targets
+Strength - How strong the aimbot is
+Require ADS - Determines whether it requires ADS to aimbot

 ### Player
 WalkSpeed - Changes your character's movement speed
 Infinite Jump - Allows you to jump infinitely